vedranav/hierarchy-decomposition-pipeline/tools/cross-validation.md

     </tr>
 </table>

 The table shows which paths from the hierarchy are more or less likely associated with each of the examples.
-For example, the baseline model is strongly confident in the association between the example e6 and l2 -> l3 path from the hierarchy (confidence &ge; 0.88).
+For example, the baseline model is strongly confident in the association between the example e6 and l2 <i class="fa fa-long-arrow-right" aria-hidden="true"></i> l3 path from the hierarchy (confidence &ge; 0.88).

 Note that confidence values for an individual example (within a row) satisfy hierarchy constraint.
 In other words, confidences for labels do not surpass the confidence of their parent label.